+Hi friends!
 Let’s talk about a few things.
 Are you ready for a midweek chat?
-Consider this a check-in / overshare – that’s what friends do.
+Consider this a check-in / overshare / banana bread cookie recipe.
+This is what friends do.

 It’s February which means that last month (which feels like a lifetime ago) I did that thing so many of us do – I made a New Year’s resolution (though I prefer to call them intentions) to myself to survive another pandemic year if not become a marginally better versions of myself in the process.
 You too?